Stephanie van Niekerk - Training and Experience

 In 1979 and 1980 she taught drama, creative movement and communication skills to emotionally disturbed and learning disabled children in Toronto.
 In 1988 and 2004 the Drama Department of the University of Pretoria invited her to lecture on and teach classes in the Method as a guest lecturer to their second and third year students.
 During 1999 she lectured on The Method to the members of the Speech and Drama Guilds in Pretoria and Johannesburg and presented classes on "Acting as Therapy" to the third year Psychology students at the University of Pretoria in 2001.

 Stephanie van Niekerk has been teaching Method, voice, theatre games, improvisation, scene writing, directing and text analysis in Pretoria as director of the Method Actors' Training Centre since 1991, gaining extensive experience in artistic and technical directing, producing, writing and actor training.
-During this period she has directed thirty-three stage-productions as well as two radio dramas, Berg van die Digters and Die Paddas, written by her father, Dolf van Niekerk, and broadcast by five radio stations throughout South Africa.
+During this period she has directed thirty-five stage-productions as well as two radio dramas, Berg van die Digters and Die Paddas, written by her father, Dolf van Niekerk, and broadcast by five radio stations throughout South Africa.

 Original dramas written and directed by Stephanie van Niekerk: Die Sewende Dag [The Seventh Day] (1995); Beuselpraatjies [Trivial Pursuits] (1997); Binnereis [Inner Voyage] (1999); Dubbelspraak [Split Conversations] (2006); Ladies’ Night (2008); Daydreams and Nightmares (2010).
 Die Sewende Dag [The Seventh Day] won the FNB Pick of the Windybrow Festival Award for Most Outstanding Ensemble Work in 1996.

 1974 - 1976 B.A.
 Drama: University of Pretoria